DworkinLab/Bio720/Some_R_resources.md

+# Some R resources.

 Here I am just providing some links to various `R` resources that may be helpful as you start to learn to program and perform analyses in `R`.
+A little google-fu and you can find many many more.

 ## R *cheat sheets* (i.e quick summaries of key functions)